jrehor/kcc/README.md

 offered by the language all work together to foster and propel creative, focused and succinct thinking about a problem and quickly finding an efficient and elegant solution for it.
-Contrary to the majority of other programming workflows, a k programmer spends most of his time on thinking about the problem rather than typing and navigating the source code tree.
+Contrary to the majority of other programming workflows, a k programmer spends most of his time thinking about the problem rather than typing and browsing the source code tree.
 The actual attack on the problem is performed exclusively via REPL.
-Rapid interactive prototyping driven by agile and fluent thought process which is only interrupted by as few keystrokes as possible is the essence of the programming experience in k — an experience that each and every k programmer considers immensely rewarding and aesthaetically satisfying.
+Rapid interactive prototyping driven by agile and fluent thought process which is only interrupted by as few keystrokes as possible is the essence of the programming experience in k — an experience that each and every k programmer considers aesthaetically and intellectually satisfying.

 In addition to being an excellent tool of thought, k is also an astonishingly efficient computer language.
 The entire system, a tiny binary executable only